Kaizoku99/hijraah/docs/knowledge-base/apis/hono-api-guide.md

 // Example usage
 const documents = await apiClient.documents.getAll();
 const newDocument = await apiClient.documents.create({
-  title: 'My Passport',
+  title: "My Passport",
-  type: 'passport',
+  type: "passport",
 });
 ```

 ## Conclusion

 This guide provides a comprehensive overview of the Hono API implementation in the Hijraah platform.
 By following these patterns, you can create consistent, type-safe, and high-performance API endpoints that scale with the platform's needs.